reacherhq/check-if-email-exists/README.md

 The source code is available under the license beard dude loves.
 See the [LICENSE](./LICENSE) file for more info.

-> If you would like a higher free tier to test Reacher, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
+> If you would like a higher free tier to test https://reacher.email, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
 You'll get from 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.